What is the Credit Cycle Telling Us?

 US Monetary Policy

-Our view: While the timing is uncertain, we expect the Fed to cut rates twice this year.
+Our view: While the timing is uncertain, we expect further rate cuts.

 The details: We expect that inflation will continue its disinflationary trend.
 A further rise in the unemployment rate could cause the Fed to cut rates more aggressively.
 The gradual drift higher in unemployment has been unusual as it usually spikes higher at this point in the cycle.